persteenolsen/pso-gatsby-blog-one/src/posts/Per Steen Olsen/2022/my-cv.md

 * Web Developer at VM Kontorteknik
 * IT Worker at the Libraries of Slagelse
 * Web Developer at the former Jara IT
-* Web Developer at the former bankTrelleborg
+* Web Developer at the former Bank bankTrelleborg

 Higher education